Ctere1/swing-quiz-gen/README.md

 ## ℹ️ Introduction
 - This is a simple JAVA Swing project.
-- You can generate quiz tests based on input received from the user.
+- You can generate quiz tests based on input from the user.
-- You can get the output in pdf format.
+- You can get the output in `pdf` and `docx` format.

 ## 💾Installation Guide